-As discussed in Section 3, it is not straight-forward to interpret the steady state behaviour from the gain plots of the controller elements when all the elements have large gains at low frequencies as in Figure 7(a).
-In Figure 7(b) we therefore show the individual gains of the sensitivity function, $S = (I + GK)^{-1}$.
-To have no steady-state offset in an output we need that all elements in the corresponding row of S to be small at low frequencies.
-From Figure 7(b) we then see that we do have integral action for output 1, but not for outputs 2 and 3.
+As mentioned in Section 3, it is not straight-forward to interpret the steady state behaviour from the gain plots of the controller elements when all the elements have large gains at low frequencies.
+This is shown by considering the controller gain elements for the MPC controller in Figure 7(a).
+All elements have large gains at low frequencies, so it seems we have integral action in all outputs.
+However, from Figure 7(b) we see that only the first row in S has all elements small at low frequencies.
+Thus, only output 1 has integral action.
 We should therefore expect steady-state offset in tank 3.
 However, the simulations in Figure 6(a) show no offset.
 The reason is that the integral effect in the first tank removes the concentration effect, and the "feedforward" control gives the correct compensation for the flow rate disturbance.
-However, if some unmodelled disturbance or model error is introduced (e.g. a constant offset in u_3 or a measurement error in tank 2), then we do indeed get steady-state offset.
-This is shown in Figure 8.
+However, if some unmodelled disturbance or model error is introduced (e.g. a constant offset in u_3 or a measurement error in tank 2), then we get steady-state offset.
+This indeed is shown in Figure 8.
 The local PID controllers give no such steady-state offset.

-Modified MPC-controller with integral action
+Modified 3×3 MPC-controller with integral action

-In the "original" estimator used above we only estimated the inlet disturbances.
-We now redesign the controller by estimating one disturbance in each tank: The concentration disturbance to the first tank and disturbances in the manipulable variables in tanks 2 and 3 (u_2 and u_3).
+In the "original" estimator used above we only estimated the inlet disturbances to tank 1.
+We now redesign the controller by estimating one disturbance in each tank: The concentration disturbance to the first tank and disturbances in the manipulated variables in tanks 2 and 3 (u_2 and u_3).
 The resulting controller gains are shown in Figure 9(a).
-With this design the gain in $|S(j\omega)|$ is low at low frequencies for all tanks (Figure 9(b)), and the simulations in this case give no steady-state offset (Figure 10).
-This agrees with the result from (Faanes, 2003, Chapt.
-5) that the number of disturbance estimates in the controller must equal the number of measurements.
+With this design the gain in